What can you do if your tenant doesn't pay rent?

-What to do if they are unresponsive
+What to do if your tenants are unresponsive

 Hopefully, a simple conversation with your tenant will be all that's needed to solve the issue.
 However, there may be times when your tenant refuses to pay and also refuses to respond to your attempts to contact them either in person or in writing.
 If so, you may be able to get in touch with their contacts.
 If you're having no luck contacting your tenant, the next thing you should do is to contact their financial guarantor if they named one in their references.
 This person may be able to pay the rent for your tenant, or at least get in touch with them on your behalf.
 You could also contact one of their referees to see if you can get additional contact details for them.
 However, be sure to handle this with sensitivity and care and don't mention the rent arrears.
 Hopefully this is a temporary hiccup for your tenant, and you don't want to damage future relationships by embarrassing them.

-What to do if they won't leave
+What to do if your tenants won't leave

 A tenant who refuses to leave is every landlord's nightmare.
 If all reasonable attempts have failed, you may have to go through the process of legally possessing your house, starting with serving notice that you are seeking possession.
-Following the Housing act of 1988 & 1996 you have two options depending on where you are within the fixed period of your tenancy agreement.
+Following the Housing act of 1988 and 1996 you have two options depending on where you are within the fixed period of your tenancy agreement.

 Section 8 Notice